Robert Cooper (diplomat): Career

 He was born on 28 August 1947, in Brentwood, Essex, the son of Norman and Frances Cooper, and educated at the Delamere School for Boys, Nairobi, Kenya, and Worcester College, Oxford.
 He won a Thouron Award, and spent the academic year 1969–70 at the University of Pennsylvania, joining the Diplomatic Service of the Foreign and Commonwealth Office in 1970.

 As a diplomat, he has worked at various British embassies abroad, notably those in Tokyo and Bonn.
 At the Foreign Office, he was Head of the Policy Planning Staff from 1989 to 1993.
 He has also been seconded to the Bank of England and spent a period in the Cabinet Office as Deputy Secretary for Defence and Overseas Affairs.
 He was the UK's Special Representative in Afghanistan until mid-2002.

 In 2002, he began to work for the European Union (EU).
 He assumed the role of Director-General for External and Politico-Military Affairs at the General Secretariat of the Council of the European Union.
 In that role, he was responsible to Javier Solana, the former High Representative of the EU's Common Foreign and Security Policy, and has assisted with the implementation of European strategic, security and defence policy.
 Since 2007 he has also been a member of the European Council on Foreign Relations.

 After the Treaty of Lisbon's shake-up of EU foreign policy structures, and Solana's replacement by Catherine Ashton, Cooper sat on the steering committee which drew up the proposals for the new European External Action Service (EEAS).
 After the EEAS, the EU's foreign service, was formally established in December 2010 Cooper was made an EEAS "Counsellor".
 Subsequently he was released from the EEAS, but appointed as a Special Adviser to the Vice-President of the European Commission Catherine Ashton, primarily with regard to Myanmar, from April 2013 to March 2014.

 Personal life

-His longtime partner is Dame Mitsuko Uchida, the internationally acclaimed concert pianist.
+His longtime partner is Dame Mitsuko Uchida, the concert pianist.